Course Outline

 Python script that:

-• searches for large files
+• Locates large files

-• identifies old files
+• Identifies outdated files

-• generates a report
+• Generates a summary report

 Exercise 2 – Processing configuration files